 - Open the email with the PDF attachment and tap that attachment once

-- Make sure you select PDFs or All Books from the top center options
+- Make sure you select PDFs or All Books from your Collections

-- Check that Hide iCloud Books is toggled off
+- For iOS 11 and below, Check that Hide iCloud Books is toggled off

-- Then tap on the top center collections button (might say All Books, Books, Audiobooks, PDFs, Samples, or something else)
+- Then tap on Collections button (might say All Books, Books, Audiobooks, PDFs, Samples, or something else)

 - Look at the bottom of the screen and make sure that Hide iCloud Books is NOT selected

-- Tap one of the bottom tabs like My Books or Featured ten times until the screen briefly goes blank
+- Tap one of the bottom tabs like Reading Now or Library (or for older iOS My Books or Featured) ten or more times until the screen briefly goes blank

 - Sign out of iTunes and Sign in Back